 Advance for Speech and Hearing featured my article Stuttering During the Preschool Years Helping families understand this condition early on in their July 21, 2014 issue.
 I have pasted it below.
-Click here for the full article.

 The formative preschool years, when a child’s speech and language skills progress by leaps and bounds, is also the time when the seeds of stuttering often take root.
 Ignored or inadvertently fertilized, the roots of stuttering grow longer and stronger until the growing child is unable to uproot it.

 Those of us who have worked with adults who stutter understand the enormity of their struggle to speak fluently.
 When working with someone who stutters, it is easy to lose sight of the time when it began to take root.
 That begs the question as to how we can help children during those critical preschool years?
 Perhaps the answer is not complicated.

 Over the nearly 40 years I have worked as a clinician, I have been keenly aware of the significant role parents play in the progress of their children during therapy.
 When parents understand their child’s disorder and commit to doing their part to help their child, their child’s progress is positively affected.
 When it comes to helping the preschool child who stutters, the assistance of the parents is paramount.
 I have found that when parents follow my suggestions, the child may learn to regain fluency without my direct intervention.